nrkno/dotnetskolen/README_EN.md

 Let's move on to implementing `getEpgForDate` in `Services.fs`.

-The task of `getEpgForDate` is to filter transmissions on the given date, but where should it get the transmissions from?
-In a similar way to what we did in the `epgHandler` function in `HttpHandlers`, we can say here that we want to delegate the responsibility of actually retrieving transmissions to someone else.
+`getEpgForDate` should filter transmissions on the given date, but where should it get the transmissions from?
+As we did in the `epgHandler` function in `HttpHandlers`, we can delegate the responsibility of actually retrieving transmissions to another piece of code.
 We can do this by including a function `getAllTransmissions: () -> Epg` in `getEpgForDate`:

 ```f#
 let getEpgForDate (getAllTransmissions : unit -> Epg) (date : DateOnly) : Epg =